-Indianapolis Misdemeanor & Felony Drug Crimes Attorneys
+Indianapolis Misdemeanor & Felony Drug Charges Attorneys

 Drug charges are very serious and if you find yourself being investigated or accused of a drug offense, you need a lawyer who will defend your rights vigorously.
-As former deputy prosecutors, the defense attorneys at Chambers Law Office, Julie Chambers and Katie Kawecki, have experience both prosecuting and defending drug cases, experience they can bring to every case, whether that means litigating a suppression issue, preparing a defense for trial, or negotiating a plea.
+As former deputy prosecutors, the defense attorneys at Chambers Law Office, Julie Chambers and Katie Kawecki, have experience both prosecuting and defending drug charges, experience they can bring to every case, whether that means litigating a suppression issue, preparing a defense for trial, or negotiating a plea.

 Being accused of a drug crime can be frightening, and you may be facing a lengthy prison sentence, probation, and expensive fines and costs.
 And aside from the criminal penalties, you may face the loss job opportunities or housing, the inability to obtain federal financial aid, a driver’s license suspension, or immigration consequences if you are not a U.S. citizen.
 You need a lawyer who will vigorously defend your case and understands how the system works.

 If you have been accused of a drug offense, the first thing your lawyer should do is look for any possible defenses.
 Was it actually the client?
 Was the substance tested properly?
 Was there actual or constructive possession?
 Can the state prove possession?
 Did the client have a valid prescription?
 Was the client searched?
 Was the search valid?
 Were there any constitutional violations that can be used to contest the search and/or arrest?
 These are just some of the issues that should be reviewed to find the weak spots in the state’s case to possibly have the charges dismissed or minimize the penalties.